- A Better Balance (ABB) is founded.

 - ABB launches LGBTQ Work-Family Project with Family Values @ Work.

 - ABB releases report on the Pregnancy Penalty, which is featured on MSNBC.

-- ABB works with the National Women's Law Center and other partners to draft the “Schedules that Work Act,” to address abusive scheduling practices.
+- ABB worked with other national and state partners to draft the “Schedules that Work Act,” to address abusive scheduling practices.
 The bill is introduced in Congress with a thank you to ABB.

-- ABB marks first anniversary of NYC Earned Sick Time Act, and celebrates distributing more than 10,000 copies of educational materials and fielding more than 175 calls from New Yorkers seeking information and help enforcing their rights.
+- ABB marks first anniversary of New York City Earned Sick Time Act, and celebrates distributing more than 10,000 copies of educational materials and fielding more than 175 calls from New Yorkers seeking information and help enforcing their rights.

 - ABB co-founders, Dina Bakst and Sherry Leiwant, awarded the 16th Annual Edith Spivak Award by the New York County Lawyer’s Association, for their efforts to defend and protect the rights of thousands of women.